mashrafimahin/ReactRecipeApp/README.md

-# 🍳 Foodie Fusion – Smart Recipe Finder with Chatbot & Firebase Auth
+# 🍳 RecipeApp – Smart Recipe Finder with Chatbot & Firebase Auth

 **Foodie Fusion** is a modern React-based web application that lets users explore recipes, search meals, and chat with an AI-powered assistant for cooking help — all wrapped in a clean, responsive UI.
 It also includes secure **Firebase login/signup**, context-based data flow, and modular code architecture designed for scalability.